What horse feed is best to feed for weight gain ?

 Topline consists largely of muscle, which is predominately made from protein.
 Protein is made up of non-essential and essential amino acids.
 The latter cannot be made in the body and must be provided in the diet.
 Good quality protein is rich in these essential amino acids and plays an important role in building and maintaining muscle tone, as well as repairing exercise-induced muscle damage.

 When selecting a feed to help support topline development it’s important to look at both the crude protein level and the list of ingredients, both of which will be listed on the bag/label.
 This will help you ascertain the overall protein content of the feed and, more importantly, the quality of this protein.
 Good quality protein sources (e.g. Hi-Pro Soya or Full-Fat Soya) should appear high up on the list of ingredients.
+For horses needing additional support to maintain condition and develop topline Define & Shine is ideal.
+This high calorie and protein pellet aids weight gain and supports muscle development.
+It is rich in branch chain amino acids (BCAAs) which, alongside exercise, help your horse’s topline by limiting muscle soreness and preserving muscle mass.
+Read more about BCAAs here.
 For good-doers needing topline a conditioning feed is likely to be too calorific and in these situations a feed balancer such as PerformaCare Balancer is an excellent choice.
-This will provide a concentrated source of quality protein (30% crude protein), whilst limiting calorie intake.
+This will provide a concentrated source of quality protein (30% crude protein) and essential vitamins and minerals, whilst limiting calorie intake.

 It’s important to remember that it can take a few months to build topline on a weak horse and feed is only one piece of the puzzle.
 A suitable exercise regime that targets the correct muscle groups is also essential.